-For November, we're going back to basics, with the first part of Vivek Chibber's three-part ABCs of Capitalism.
-At a mere 40 pages, this one doesn't take long to read, but it's going to take a while to discuss, as it's a dense modern critique of the system of economic oppression that most people in the West are programmed to understand as simple economic freedom--which it most certainly is not.
-Join us on November 10 for the conversation.
-Then, in December and January, we'll be digging into the second and third pamphlets in the series: Capitalism and the State and Capitalism and Class Struggle.
-You can order print copies of the series here, or get free PDF versions from Jacobin's website.
+For November, we went back to basics, starting with the first volume of Vivek Chibber's three-part ABCs of Capitalism.
+At a mere 40 pages, this one doesn't take long to read, but it surely took a a while to discuss, as it's a dense modern critique of the system of economic oppression that most people in the West are programmed to understand as simple economic freedom--which it most certainly is not.

 For October, we read the second part of The Socialist Manifesto: The Case for Radical Politics in an Era of Extreme Inequality by Jacobin founder Bhaskar Sunkara.
 Following our discussion from September, we dug deep into Sunkara's case for why the time is finally right for democratic socialism in America, how we get there, and how we avoid the mistakes of the past.